 A colorful, vibrant, and highly character-driven standalone fantasy.

-No, I don’t have one; I simply can’t afford it.
-However, staring at how gorgeous it is, it certainly solidified my decision to reread Warbreaker; this time with the annotated edition which I haven’t done before, and I will recommend reading this edition only if you’ve read the book before.
+No, I don’t have one.
+However, staring at how gorgeous it is certainly solidified my decision to reread Warbreaker.
+This time, with the annotated edition which I haven’t done before.
+I will recommend reading this annotated edition only if you’ve read the book before.
 It’s terrifying how fast time flies; I can’t believe that it has been three years since I first read this book.
-Warbreaker was the first book by Brandon Sanderson that I read after I finished his brilliant Mistborn trilogy.
+Warbreaker was the first book by Brandon Sanderson that I read after I finished his amazing Mistborn trilogy.
 Back then, I didn’t even realize how important this standalone would become in the overarching magnitude of Sanderson’s Cosmere universe.
-Having read all of Sanderson’s Cosmere books and going back to this made me realize how much Sanderson has improved as an author, and how beneficial it would be to read Warbreaker first before you dive into The Stormlight Archives.
+Having read all of Sanderson’s Cosmere books and going back to this made me realize how much Sanderson has improved as an author.
+It’s super beneficial to read Warbreaker first before you dive into The Stormlight Archives.
 Seriously, do it.

 Picture: Siri and God King by Dan dos Santos

-Taking place in the world of Nalthis, Warbreaker is a standalone novel within Sanderson’s Cosmere universe, since its publication and for many more years to come, it will remain standalone.
+Taking place in the world of Nalthis, Warbreaker is a standalone novel within Sanderson’s Cosmere universe.
+Since its publication and for many more years to come, it will remain standalone.
 The story in Warbreaker follows the tale of two sisters princesses from Idris: Siri and Vivenna.
-Idris is on the brink of war with Hallandren, and to prevent war from happening, the king of Idris decides to send Vivenna—who has practiced and learned the culture and religion in Hallandran for years—to marry the God King.
-The king couldn’t go through with it at the last minute, and send his other daughter—Siri—to marry the God-King instead.
+Idris is on the brink of war with Hallandren, and to prevent this war from happening, the king of Idris decides to send Vivenna—who has practiced and learned the culture and religion of Hallandran for years—to marry the God King.
+However, the king couldn’t go through with this plan at the last minute, and he ends up sending his other daughter—Siri—to marry the God-King instead.
 Other than Siri, Vivenna, and Susebron, we also follow two other main characters, the reluctant god of bravery Lightsong the Bold, and a mysterious swordsman with a sentient sword, Vasher and Nightblood.

 Picture: Vasher and Vivenna by Dan dos Santos

 Sanderson takes his time here.
 Warbreaker is mostly paced like the second book of Mistborn trilogy, The Well of Ascension.
 It’s slow-paced, and I thank Sanderson for it.
 Sanderson slowly and gradually builds up the tension of the storyline while making sure each main characters receive proper development and distinctive voices first.
 Contrast and differences in perspectives are a very huge driving factor of the story here.
 Sanderson himself has mentioned that Warbreaker is a book with many tone; this is also what made Warbreaker so good to read.
-An event, even when they’re witnessed together, can be perceived very differently depending on where you stand; everyone justifies their actions through the belief that they’re truly doing what’s best for themselves and society.
-The clash of opinions and beliefs the kind of theme constantly explored in this book, and it also made the characters more colorful in personality.
+An event—even when they’re witnessed together—can be perceived differently; each individual justifies their actions by believing they’re truly doing what’s best for themselves and society.
+The clash of opinions and beliefs is one of the themes constantly explored in Warbreaker, and it also made the characters more colorful in personality.

 “Every man is a hero of his own story.”

 I have always loved Sanderson’s characterizations, and Warbreaker contained, in my opinion, some of his most distinctive characters so far.
 Siri, Vivenna, Lightsong, Vasher, Nightblood, Susebron, and Denth respectively differ in key personality, and I enjoyed reading their progression immensely.
-Almost all of the chemistry between the characters in this novel comes in two; Siri with Susebron, Vivenna with Denth or Vasher, Lightsong with Blushweaver or Larimar, and Vasher with Nightblood.
-The development and the interactions of these characters made the book for me; they felt so natural.
-The romance development between Siri and God-King, in particular, was endearing and it felt very genuine.
-Warbreaker is a very heavily character-driven book, which luckily is my favorite type of narrative to read, and these characters have so much to love and for me to feel invested in.
-I honestly wish the sequel would be published already because I want to know more about them.
+Almost all of the chemistry between the characters in this novel comes in pairs: Siri with Susebron, Vivenna with Denth or Vasher, Lightsong with Blushweaver or Larimar, and Vasher with Nightblood.
+The development and the interactions of these characters are the spotlights of the book for me; they felt so natural.
+The romance development between Siri and God-King, in particular, was endearing, and it felt so genuine.
+Warbreaker is a very heavily character-driven book, which luckily is my favorite type of narrative to read, and these characters have so many traits to love.
+I’m so invested in the characters that I honestly wish the sequel would be published already because I want to know more about them.

 Picture: Blushweaver and Lightsong by Miranda Meeks

-Also, I would like to give a suggestion.
-If you haven’t read any of Sanderson’s book in his Cosmere universe, Warbreaker would be a great book for you to start your adventure.
+Also, if I may give a piece of advice, if you haven’t read any of Sanderson’s books in his Cosmere universe, Warbreaker is a great starting point for your adventures.
 I usually recommend readers to start with Mistborn trilogy, but if you find the idea of going through a 1500+ pages long series daunting, Warbreaker should be a safer choice.
-I don’t think you should worry too much about it though, Sanderson has one of the most accessible prose in the genre, and he knows how to write impactful scenes without relying on “beautiful” writing style.
-His prose allows him to tell a high fantasy story that’s accessible to many readers around the world, and I believe this is one of the many reasons why his books are so damn successful.
-The internal thoughts of characters were always well-delivered; the dialogues and banter were incredibly entertaining and fun to read.
-More than any other book in the Cosmere universe, Warbreaker is most likely the one that relies on banter and dialogues the most.
-Pretty much every appearance that involved Lightsong was utterly delightful to read.
+I don’t think you should worry too much about it though, Sanderson has one of the most accessible prose in the genre; he knows how to write impactful scenes without relying on a “beautiful” writing style.
+His prose allows him to tell a high fantasy story accessible by many readers around the world.
+I believe this is one of the many reasons why his books are so damn successful.
+The internal thoughts of the characters were well-delivered; the dialogues and banter were incredibly entertaining to read.
+More than any other book in the Cosmere universe, Warbreaker is quite likely the one that relies on banter and dialogues the most.
+I loved it; for example, pretty much every appearance that involved Lightsong was utterly delightful to read.